 Stevenage

 § This page gives an overview of the Stevenage local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Stevenage is a post-war New Town in Hertfordshire, blending historic charm with modern planning.
 The original Old Town preserves traditional high streets, pubs, and heritage buildings, while the New Town features wide boulevards, neighbourhood centres, and cycleways.
 Green spaces such as Fairlands Valley Park, with its lakes and trails, and the surrounding Hertfordshire countryside provide outdoor leisure opportunities.
 Its location between London and the rolling hills of northern Hertfordshire makes Stevenage both a commuter hub and a centre with its own cultural and recreational attractions.

-The administrative boundary of Stevenage can be viewed on OpenStreetMap: District Boundary of Stevenage.
+The administrative boundary of Stevenage can also be viewed on OpenStreetMap: District Boundary of Stevenage.

 Key Facts about Stevenage